PhD in Psychology program

 Eligibility Criteria for PhD in Psychology

-• Minimum GPA or percentage score as required by the university
+• Minimum academic performance as specified by the institution

-• Statement of Purpose (SOP) and Letters of Recommendation (LORs)
+• Statement of Purpose outlining research interests and goals

-• Language proficiency tests like IELTS/TOEFL for international candidates
+• English language proficiency tests for international applicants

 University NameCountryProgram Highlights